 As the value of telehealth continues to prove itself, we’re already seeing proposed legislation to expand its usage once the pandemic is under control.
 The Protecting Access to Post-COVID-19 Telehealth Act introduced last month with bi-partisan support seeks to expand and make permanent many temporary pandemic-era rules for telehealth services and reimbursement payments.
 Other bills have jumped on the bandwagon to deal with related aspects of expanding telehealth as another tool in your arsenal to delivering best outcomes.
 See below for some resources and updates.

 We’ll keep you informed as things progress.
-In the meantime, call us anytime at (866) 234-4974 if we can help you navigate the complexities of comprehensive medication management in a challenging and quickly evolving world.
+In the meantime, get in touch with us to see if we can help you navigate the complexities of comprehensive medication management in a challenging and quickly evolving world.

 Resources and news updates